POOSD/The-Legend-of-Kaneko-Ono/Artifacts/architecture.md

 See Code Complete, Chapter 3

 # Interoperability
-The System is not expected to share data or resources with other software or hardware.
+The system is not expected to share data or resources with other software or hardware.

 # Internationalization/Localization